FilipCondac/myapp/README.md

 # myapp

+All tasks  completed
-All tasks and extensions completed except R9C.
+All extensions completed except R9
 All of the pages work as intended with error checking for all possible misinputs.
 Inputs are sanitised and don't allow for SQL injection.